crazy-max/moby/project/PACKAGERS.md

 whatever is in "./vendor".

-If you would rather (or must, due to distro policy) package these dependencies yourself, take a look at "vendor.mod" for an easy-to-parse list of the exact version for each.
+If you would rather (or must, due to distro policy) package these dependencies yourself, take a look at "go.mod" for an easy-to-parse list of the exact version for each.

 ## Stripping Binaries